code123-tech/Low-Level-Design-Questions/Questions/MultiThreadedLogger/README.md

 #### Elements
 - ArrayBlockingQueue<?> to produce and consume tasks asynchronously, it's a fixed-sized array holds elements inserted by producers and extracted by consumers.
 - Executors to create a thread pool of size 100 for producers and consumers.
+[Understand Executors from here](https://github.com/code123-tech/Basics_Java_With_OOP_Concepts/blob/main/Concurrency/ExecutorsHansOn.java)
 - ApplicationGeneratedMessage: Supports for application to generate message with multiple Mediums supported.
 - PrintableMessage: the message holds level, medium, applicationGeneratedMessage object and this printableMessage gets produced and printed/consumed by arrayBlockingQueue.